Neutone/neutone_sdk/README.md

-# auditioner-sdk
+# neutone-sdk
-SDK for wrapping deep learning models for deployment in Auditioner
+SDK for wrapping deep learning models for deployment in Neutone